 Or, as an alternative, if you’re planning on connecting your laptop to an external monitor, you may consider getting just the most basic refresh rate available and investing the extra money on a top-quality monitor.

 • Memory.
-Ample Random Access Memory or RAM is essential too, especially if you plan on running multiple apps and play at the same time.
+Ample Random Access Memory or RAM is essential too, especially if you plan on running multiple apps and playing at the same time.
 You should at least get 8GB of RAM.
 However, if you’re a hardcore gamer or multitasker, go for 16GB or 32GB.

-Since games take up a lot of space, consider getting at least one Terabyte (TB) of storage space.
+Since games take up a lot of space, consider getting at least one terabyte (TB) of storage space.
 And, because storage can be easily upgraded later on, check if your laptop includes a free slot for adding a secondary SSD or hard drive.

 1. Best overall: Razer Blade 15 Advanced Gaming Laptop